spockframework/spock/README.md

 ### Supported versions
 Spock is supported for Java version 8+.

-Spock is supported for Groovy version 2.5 and 3.0
+Spock is supported for Groovy versions 2.5 and 3.0.

-The tests are testing spock with a specific versions (variants) of groovy.
-Default is groovy version 2.5
+The tests are testing Spock with the specific versions (variants) of Groovy and Java.
+Default Groovy version is 2.5.

-The groovy 2.5 and 3.0 variant should pass on all supported JDK versions:
+The Groovy 2.5 and 3.0 variant should pass on all supported JDK versions:

 ```
 ./gradlew clean build